One unit of credit equals four semester hours.

 .75 course credit

-Building on the skills developed in MPH-502, this course is designed for students to learn to use analytical biostatistics as public health tools.
+This course is designed for students to learn to use analytical biostatistics as public health tools.
 It emphasizes the practical application of data to address public health issues, rather than theoretical and mathematical development.
 The topics to be covered include concepts of inferential statistics and applications of commonly used statistical tests in public health research and practice.
 Prerequisite: MPH 502 Biostatistics I

 MPH 505 Public Health Services Administration and Management

 This course examines the administration, organization, financing and delivery of public health services, with an emphasis on current health policy and management issues.
 Students will be exposed to the theories and practice of public administration as they are applied in public health settings.